Cody David

-Korede Yemi David (born 14 November 2000), known as Cody David, is a Nigerian professional footballer who plays as a winger for IFK Mariehamn.
+Korede Yemi David (born 14 November 2000), known as Cody David, is a Nigerian professional footballer who plays as a winger for FC LNZ Cherkasy.

 Career

 Born in Lagos, Adedoyin began his career with Everton at the age of 10, and moved on loan to Hamilton Academical in July 2019.
 He returned to Everton in January 2020.
 On 25 June 2020, it was announced that he would leave the club when his contract expired on 30 June 2020.

 In September 2020 he signed for Sheffield Wednesday following a trial period.
 He suffered a hamstring injury during his first season.
 He made his senior debut against Newcastle United U21 in the EFL Trophy on 31 August 2021, coming on as a second-half substitute to replace Sylla Sow.

 On 1 February 2022, it was confirmed that Adedoyin had joined Accrington Stanley on a permanent deal.
 He was released by the club at the end of the 2023–24 season.

 On 17 October 2024, David joined Scottish Championship club Raith Rovers on a short-term deal until January 2025.
 He left the club in January 2025.

 In March 2025 he signed with IFK Mariehamn in the Finnish Veikkausliiga.

+On 6 January 2026, David signed for Slovak First Football League side Trenčín.
+In July 2026 he signed for FC LNZ Cherkasy.